-In January 1975 I was appointed Officer Commanding the Victor Standardisation Unit (VSU).
+I was appointed Officer Commanding the Victor Standardisation Unit (VSU) in January 1975.
 My new unit lodged in a tiny office on the top floor of one of the hangars at RAF Marham.
-It made sense for the VSU, colloquially known as the Trappers, to be based at Marham because the complete Victor tanker force was there.
-I reported directly to the Air Officer Commanding No 1 Group (the AOC) then based at RAF Bawtry, 100 miles away near Doncaster, and from time to time that caused me small administrative difficulties and embarrassments.
+It made sense for the VSU, colloquially known as the Trappers, to be based at Marham because the complete Victor tanker force was there, but I reported directly to the Air Officer Commanding No 1 Group (the AOC) then based at RAF Bawtry, 100 miles away near Doncaster.

 Above: The standard way for one Victor to join up with another: astern and 1,000ft below, with a closing speed of about 50 knots, before being ínvited to close up on the tanker's starboard side.

-Before I could start the new job, I had to visit my new Boss at HQ No 1 Group.
+I had to visit my new Boss at HQ No 1 Group before I could start the new job.
 I arrived very early for my appointment having driven myself from Marham.
-While I was waiting to meet the air vice-marshal, I went to another office to call in on the Air-to-Air Refuelling Cell.
+While I was waiting to meet the air vice-marshal, I went to another office to call in on the Victor Air-to-Air Refuelling Cell.
 The cell was manned by navigators whose task was to write the refuelling plans for Victor tankers and their accompanying fighters (the 'customers') engaged on operational deployments.
-Those plans were always incredibly complicated and I wanted to see how they were done.
-The office was full of navigators when I entered; they were gathered around a bulky VDU - but they were not planning a Victor deployment.
+Those plans were always incredibly complicated and I wanted to see how they were put together.
+I found the office full of navigators when I entered; they were gathered around a bulky VDU - but they were not planning a Victor deployment.

 "Come and look at this, Tony," one of them said excitedly as I entered.
 "It's a Moon-landing computer programme we've just created."

 Wow, I thought.
 Is RAF Strike Command getting into space flight less than six years after Apollo 11.
 No!
-The navigators had just created a simple Basic 'program' that simulated the final stages of a manned rocket landing on the Moon.
-At that time I knew nothing about computers.
+The navigators had created a simple Basic 'program' that supposedly simulated the final stages of a manned rocket landing on the Moon.
 The scenario had the Moon lander short of fuel.
 As far as I could discern, the object of the game was to enter, via the keyboard, amounts of fuel with the aim of retarding the lander just sufficiently to make a soft landing.
 If too much fuel was injected the lander would shoot skyward, sorry spaceward, and never be seen again.
 If too little fuel was injected the lander would make a heavy, or very heavy, or disastrously heavy, landing on the Moon and be destroyed.

 "All you have to do," one of the navs explained, "is to key in any multiple of 50 and press the Enter key.
 Watch."